-If you're a property investor wanting to invest in residential property in Auckland, you'll need 30% deposit unless the loan falls within exemptions.
-Find out more about LVR restrictions.
+If you’re a property investor wanting to invest in residential property in New Zealand, you’ll need a 35% deposit, unless the loan falls within exemptions.

 - Use your income vs expenses budget to decide on a regular amount that you can comfortably save towards your deposit.

 - Have that amount transferred each time from your everyday account into a high-interest savings account.